davidmaamoaix/Oven/README.md

 # Oven
-An util package that includes algorithms, functions and IO similar to that of other languages' standard library.
+An util package that includes algorithms, functions and IO similar to those of other languages' standard libraries.

 ## Installation
 Installation with pip is recommended.